This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Conclusion on Bonsai Positioning

-Saying that bonsai must be positioned at any given place is like saying people like soup – it just isn’t true for everybody.
-Regarding bonsai, where your plant is placed depends on the species and their evolved needs.
+Saying that Bonsai must be positioned at any given place is like saying people like soup – it just isn’t true for everybody.
+Regarding Bonsai, where your plant is placed depends on the species and their evolved needs.